 Pest Industry Mergers and Acquisitions: A Historical Perspective

 Historically, the professional pest management industry can be best described as a family affair.
 The majority of firms start as family businesses, grow significantly and are passed from one generation to the next.
 As with most industries, however, there have been periods of consolidation.
-In fact, over the past 30 years there has been a significant amount of mergers and acquisitions (M&A) activity that has been driven by a variety of factors and players.
+In fact, over the past 30 years, there has been a significant amount of Pest Industry Mergers and Acquisitions activity that has been driven by a variety of factors and players.

 - In 1987, Waste Management entered the pest management industry by purchasing several firms — only to exit shortly thereafter with a transaction that gave Terminix control.